housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 Pretty cool huh?
 Angular CLI uses [SystemJS](https://github.com/systemjs/systemjs) as the module bundler and loader.
 Now using SystemJS has its quirks, and this includes long loading times and [a lengthy process just to add third party libraries](https://github.com/angular/angular-cli/wiki/3rd-party-libs).
 To make things simpler and faster, the Angular CLI team are in the process of moving the build system from [SystemJS to Webpack](https://github.com/angular/angular-cli/blob/master/CHANGELOG.md#100-beta11-webpack-2016-08-02)

 Although this is not 100% complete, we can still begin using Webpack by upgrading to it's preview build.
-This will only be necessary since the Webpack migration is still in its alpha stage.
-Once the team narrows everything down and makes an official release, installing Angular CLI will only use Webpack as its default module loader.
+This will only be necessary since the Webpack migration is still in an early stage.
+Once the team narrows everything down, installing Angular CLI will only use Webpack as its default module loader.

 First, you'll need to update globally.